oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 It is of course possible to apply this exclusion in any of the config files, but this is an example of a setting that as a developer you probably want to have applied by default in every deployment, after all you're suppressing internal information.
 The microprofile-config.propertties file is embedded into the class path, so that will ensure that the default behaviour is what you want.
 If someone want's to they can of course override that in a local file system based config file such as conf/storefront-config.yaml
 </b></details>

-Let's see how this looks, there is no need to re-build the index this time.
+Let's see how this looks, there is no need to re-build the index this time as the change was in the config file, not annotations in the source code.

 - Restart the storefront service (have to do this as the microprofile-config.propeties file isn't one of the ones that's checked for changes)